Skip to main content

 "I will shift to the apartment."
 She said.

 "I am going to Bijoliya for a few days then."
-Heer looked up at her words with hope as she added "alone."
-Heer's face turned pale.
+Heer looked up at her words with hope as she added, "alone."
+Heer face turned pale.
 "I will work remotely.
-Then when I feel better and the house is ready, I will go back to our apartment.
+Then, when I feel better and the house is ready, I will go back to our apartment.
 Talk to my attorney.
 And send him the separation papers."

 "Jija?"
-Heer asked stopping her by putting her hands on Ajabdeh's cold ones.
+Heer stopped her by putting her hands on Ajabdeh's cold ones.
 "Are you sure?'

 "I am Heer.
 I have to do this."